hyamamoto/kaggle-datasets/mercari-jp/README.md

 # Mercari Japanese Item Listings (Apr 2024) 🛍

 This dataset contains items listed and sold on Mercari's Japanese website (http://mercari.jp) offering a unique glimpse into the world of e-commerce on the website.
+It is intentionally structured similar to that of [the official Price Suggestion Challenge on Kaggle](https://www.kaggle.com/competitions/mercari-price-suggestion-challenge) held 7 years ago.
+It's that the data is renewed in their native language and has more predictors/features in it.
 It may be useful for various tasks including classification, regression, natural language processing, and price prediction.
 Non commercial use only.
 I hope next generation of data engineers find this interesting.

 ## Data Overview: